Doctoral training for PhD students in computer science at Paris-Dauphine

-• consult your email account "@dauphine.psl.eu" or "@dauphine.eu" because the doctoral school uses this address to contact you
+• consult your email account "@dauphine.psl.eu" or "@dauphine.eu" because we use this address to contact you

 • belong to the mailing list doctorants.lamsade@groupes.dauphine.fr maintained by Olivier Rouyer and me

 • complete your doctoral training every year.
-You're asked to devote 27 hours per year to your doctoral training (at least one course per year, and possibly complementary activities in order to reach the quota).
+You have to devote 27 hours per year to your doctoral training (at least one course per year, and possibly complementary activities in order to reach the quota).

-• follow a course on scientific integrity (once during your PhD), see here for 2023-24, or a mooc like this one or this one, if nothing is available at Dauphine or PSL
+• follow a course on scientific integrity (once during your PhD), see here for 2023-24, or a mooc like this one or this one or this one, if nothing is available at Dauphine or PSL

 • give a talk at the PhD seminar (at least once during your PhD, preferably during the second year.
 A second talk may be necessary if you go for a 4th year or more)